oszuidwest/zwfm-liquidsoap/README.md

 Copy the applicable example file to `.env`.
 Then change the values for your station.
 The file `conf/lib/00_settings.liq` reads almost all variables.
 The station files contain only the DME configuration (for Rucphen and BredaNu).

+## Host Settings

+The installer configures these host settings:

+- Timezone and time synchronization
+- systemd journal size
+- CPU performance (optional)

+### CPU performance

+On a dedicated audio server, answer `y` when the installer asks about CPU performance.
+This sets the CPU governor to `performance` and reduces delays when a CPU leaves its low-power state.
+It also increases power use and heat.

+The installer writes `/etc/tmpfiles.d/cpu-performance.conf` to apply this setting after every reboot.
+It skips this step when CPU frequency scaling is not available, which is common on virtual machines.

+To check the setting, run `cat /sys/devices/system/cpu/cpufreq/policy*/scaling_governor`.
+Every line must show `performance`.
+To disable it, remove `/etc/tmpfiles.d/cpu-performance.conf` and reboot.

 ## Environment Variables Reference

 This table shows all environment variables in the system.
 You must set each variable that shows _(required)_.
 If you do not set one of these variables, Liquidsoap does not start.
 The DME variables are necessary only for Rucphen and BredaNu.
 A variable that shows _(none)_ is optional.
 Set it only if you use the related function.